dotnet/runtime/docs/design/features/readytorun-elf-support-roadmap.md

 inter-dependencies and by the natural requirement that each step needs to be verifiable / diagnosable is as follows:

-* Import (rewrite) the relevant Linux headers elf.h and elftypes.h to managed code, probably somewhere under *src/coreclr/src/tools/Common/Internal/Runtime*.
+* Import (rewrite) the relevant ELF headers to managed code, probably somewhere under *src/coreclr/src/tools/Common/Internal/Runtime*.
-  We need to verify licensing conditions for doing this.
-The actual work is junior level, estimated at 2 man-weeks including some rudimentary regression testing - e.g. writing a simple test that will dump a subset of the headers for a hard-coded ELF file used as a resource by the test.
+  This is junior level work estimated at 2 man-weeks including some rudimentary regression testing - e.g. writing a simple test that will dump a subset of the headers for a hard-coded ELF file used as a resource by the test.

   An interesting observation is that most ELF header structures have parallel 32-bit and 64-bit variants.
 It might be useful to logically unify them